-Governer Polis followed these counties by issuing a state-wide stay at home order on March 25 and 26.
+Governor Polis followed these counties by issuing a state-wide stay at home order on March 25 and 26.
+The order to “stay at home” was recently extended until April 26, 2020.
 The state-wide executive order also includes a provision that exempts court-ordered travel and therefore exempts parenting plans.
 A parenting plan is a “court order” and Griffiths Law believes that the exemption for travel due to a “court order” would include a parenting plan.
 This means that you must continue following your parenting plan and follow the pickup, drop off, and related requirements in the plan.

 - Take a look at Colorado’s STATE WIDE “Stay at Home” Order Here.

 - Take a look at Denver’s “Stay at Home” Order Here.

 - Take a look at the Tri-County “Stay at Home” Order Here.
 This includes Adams, Douglas, and Arapahoe counties.